 Lara Farina specializes in British and continental medieval literature, medieval piety, and histories of gender and sexuality.
 She is the author of Erotic Discourse and Early English Religious Writing (Palgrave 2006) and has published articles about eroticized reading practices, medieval women’s devotional literature, and queer approaches to the history of sexuality.
 Her current research focuses on medieval ideas about sensation, particularly the sense of touch.
 She teaches the undergraduate courses, British Literature to 1800 (ENGL 261), Non-Western World Literature (ENGL 226), and Sexual Diversity in Literature and Film (ENGL 288), as well as courses in Chaucer (ENGL 361) and Literature of the Middle Ages (ENGL 360).
 At the graduate level, she has offered courses in medieval topics such as “Visions and Wonders,” “Blasphemy,” and “Textual Communities.”

-- “Once More with Feeling: Tactility and Cognitive Alterity, Medieval and Modern.”
-Forthcoming in Postmedieval (Fall 2012).
+- “Once More with Feeling: Tactility and Cognitive Alterity, Medieval and Modern.” postmedieval 3.3 (2012).

-- “Queer History and Erotic Reading.”
-The Lesbian Premodern, ed.
-Noreen Giffney, Michelle Sauer, and Diane Watt (Palgrave, 2011).
+- “Queer History and Erotic Reading.” in The Lesbian Premodern, ed.
+Noreen Giffney, Michelle Sauer, and Dianne Watt.
+(Palgrave, 2011)

-- “Money, Books, and Prayers: Anchoresses and Exchange in Thirteenth-Century England.”
-Women, Wealth, and Power in Medieval Europe, ed.
-Theresa Earenfight (Palgrave, 2010).
+- “Money, Books, and Prayers: Anchoresses and Exchange in Thirteenth-Century England.” in Women, Wealth, and Power in Medieval Europe, ed.
+Theresa Earenfight.
+(Palgrave, 2010)

-A book project on the sense of touch in medieval culture.
+Book: On the sense of touch and medieval culture.